Thomlocke56/Hello-World/Expense_Policy.md

 Employees are required to convert all expenses to USD, within seven days of incurring the expense unless it is deemed impractical.
 Approved currency conversion websites include; Oanda.com, xe.com and x-rates.com.

-# NON-REIMBURSEABLE COSTS
+# NON REIMBURSABLE COSTS

 These exclusions are examples and are not intended to represent all items for which Strata will not reimburse.

-Non Reimbersable Item | Non Reimbersable Item
+Non Reimbursable Item | Non Reimbursable Item
 --- | ---
 	Airline advance seat assignments | 	Expenses not substantiated/approved in accordance with the Policy 	Airline clubs or auto club memberships | 	Baby-sitting